 Since you generally buy Long-Term Care Insurance once since plans are medically underwritten and priced , in part, based on your age when you apply for coverage.
 The premiums are calculated on several factors that change over time.
 These factors include your age at the time of application.
-In addition to age, premiums are impacted by your health, family history in addition to the amount of benefits you wish to have in place.
+In addition to age, premiums are impacted by your health, family history, and the amount of benefits you wish to have in place.
 You want to make the best decision the first time.

 Most policies are considered "tax-qualified."
 Tax-Qualified Long-Term Care Insurance means the policy must comply with Sections 7702B and 4980C of the Internal Revenue Code.
-This provides important consumer protections and uniformity between plans.
+These rules provide important consumer protections and uniformity between plans.

 Policies That Are Tax-Qualified Include: